Deodorant vs Antiperspirant. What are the differences?

 As more and more people make the switch from antiperspirant to deodorant it is common to have a lot of these questions.
 If there is a question you have that we haven’t answered, feel free to shoot us a message at email@example.com.

-Feel free to check out our deodorant as well as our other natural products on our website!
+Feel free to check out our deodorant as well as our other natural products!